Sprinting to Tokyo: De Grasse and Brown’s recent successes

 For Canadian sprint sensations Andre De Grasse and Aaron Brown, the road to Tokyo 2020 has, at times, been a little rocky.

-But with just one year to go, both have been enjoying some sizzling success.
+But with just less than a year to go, both have been enjoying some sizzling success.

 Andre De Grasse